codermarcos/simple-mask-money/README.md

 * [React](examples/react#readme)
 * [Vue](examples/vue#readme)

-Then, use it as follows:
+Then, follow the example to use in your browser:

 ```html
   <body>